exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/it_automation_base/conductor.rst.txt

 ---------------------

 1. The :menuselection:`"Conductor scheduled execution" menu` allows users to manage Conductor operations that are regularly executed on a schedule.
-2. | Clicking the :guilabel:`Confirm Operation list` button in the  :menuselection:`"Conductor scheduled execution" menu-->"List" submenu` moves the user to the
+2. | Clicking the :guilabel:`Operation history` button in the  :menuselection:`"Conductor scheduled execution" menu-->"List" submenu` moves the user to the
    | :ref:`conductor_conductor_job_list` menu.

 3. Click the :guilabel:`Register` button to register a scheduled execution.